The Causal-Neural Connection: Expressiveness, Learnability, and Inference: Neural Causal Models and the Causal Hierarchy Theorem

-Some remarks are worth making at this point.
-First, by definition, all NCMs are SCMs, so they have the capability of generating any distribution associated with the PCH's layers.
-Second, not all SCMs are NCMs, since Def. \ref{def:nscm} dictates that $\widehat{\*U}$ follows uniform distributions in the unit interval and $\widehat{\cF}$ are feedforward neural networks. \footnote{We note that feedforward networks are universal approximators \cite{Cybenko89, HORNIK1991251} (see also \cite{Goodfellow-et-al-2016}), and any probability distribution can be generated by the uniform one (e.g., see \textit{probability integral transform} \cite{angus:inttransform}).
-This suggests that the pair $\langle \widehat{\cF}, \widehat{P}(\widehat{\*U}) \rangle$ may be expressive enough for modeling $\cM^*$'s mechanisms $\cF$ and distribution $P(\*U)$ w.l.o.g..
-These particular modeling choices were made for the sake of explanation, and the results discussed here still hold for other, more arbitrary classes of functions and probability distributions, as shown in Appendix~\ref{app:generalizations}. } Further note that between any two variables $V_i$ and $V_j$, $\*U_{V_i}$ and $\*U_{V_j}$ might share an input from $\widehat{\*U}$, which will play a critical role in causality, not ruling out \textit{a priori} the possibility of unobserved confounding (and violations of Markovianity).
-To compare the expressiveness of NCMs and SCMs, we formalize next the notion of consistency.
+\begin{enumerate}[leftmargin=*,itemindent=1.25em] \item \textbf{[Relationship NCM $\rightarrow$ SCM}] By definition, all NCMs are SCMs, which means NCMs have the capability of generating any distribution associated with the PCH's layers. \item \textbf{[Relationship SCM $\nrightarrow$ NCM}] On the other hand, not all SCMs are NCMs, since Def. \ref{def:nscm} dictates that $\widehat{\*U}$ follows uniform distributions in the unit interval and $\widehat{\cF}$ are feedforward neural networks. \item \textbf{[Non-Markovianity]} For any two endogenous variables $V_i$ and $V_j$, it is the case that $\*U_{V_i}$ and $\*U_{V_j}$ might share an input from $\widehat{\*U}$, which will play a critical role in causality, not ruling out \textit{a priori} the possibility of unobserved confounding and violations of Markovianity. \item \textbf{[Universality of Feedforward Nets]} Feedforward networks are universal approximators \cite{Cybenko89, HORNIK1991251} (see also \cite{Goodfellow-et-al-2016}), and any probability distribution can be generated by the uniform one (e.g., see \textit{probability integral transform} \cite{angus:inttransform}).
+This suggests that the pair $\langle \widehat{\cF}, P(\widehat{\*U}) \rangle$ may be expressive enough for modeling $\cM^*$'s mechanisms $\cF$ and distribution $P(\*U)$ without loss of generality. \item \textbf{[Generalizations / Other Model Classes] } The particular modeling choices within the definition above were made for the sake of explanation, and the results discussed here still hold for other, arbitrary classes of functions and probability distributions, as shown in Appendix~\ref{app:generalizations}. \end{enumerate}